 Aching Sensation

-Typically indicates knee osteoarthritis, rheumatoid arthritis, or osteochondral defects.
-Often described as deep ache or grinding sensation.
+Typically indicates knee osteoarthritis, often described as deep ache or grinding sensation.

 Unsure About Your Knee Symptoms?

-Our regenerative medicine specialists can help identify the cause of your knee pain and recommend appropriate treatment options.
-Don't let knee pain limit your daily activities.
+Our regenerative medicine specialists can help identify the cause of your knee concerns and discuss appropriate support options.
+Don't let knee discomfort limit your daily activities.

 For immediate concerns, call +52 (33) 1840-6037.